arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Troubleshooting.md

 There are two common causes for this.

-1) The `Pods` cannot be scheduled because there are no enough nodes available.
+1) The `Pods` cannot be scheduled because there are not enough nodes available.
    This is usally only the case with a `spec.environment` setting that has a value of `Production`.

    Solution: Add more nodes.